h2zero/NimBLE-Arduino/README.md

 <br/>

 # NimBLE-Arduino
-A fork of the NimBLE stack refactored for compilation in the Ardruino IDE.
+A fork of the NimBLE stack refactored for compilation in the Arduino IDE.

 **As of release 1.4.0 Nordic Semiconductor nRF51 and nRF52 series devices are now supported**